nerium-data/orbis-tertius/README.md

 (Assuming macOS and homebrew)

-- Clone this repo and `cd` into it
+- Clone this repo and `cd` into it: `git clone https://github.com/nerium-data/orbis-tertius.git && cd orbis-tertius`
 - Create a python virtualenv and install with pip:
   ```sh
   python -m venv .venv